 List of 17 Dried Beans

-Dried beans are at the top of my list as the best survival foods.
+Dried beans are the best survival foods at the top of my list.
 When combined with white rice, you’ll get a complete protein, and they will store for 30 years.
 Most of my stored beans are white navy beans and black beans because I can get them at a low price locally.
-Take a look at the top 17 beans to see what you have available in your area.
+Look at the top 17 beans to see what you have available in your area.

 |Black Turtle Bean||30|